-- 1. At the appropriate map, select the Proxy Agent icon. - 2.
-At the menu bar, select Monitor, DEFINITY, then Clear Warning.
+- 1. At the appropriate map, select the Proxy Agent icon.

+- 2. At the menu bar, select Monitor, then select DEFINITY.

+- Select one of the following commands:

+- Clear Warning

+- Refresh Icon Colors

 Verifying Connectivity

 You can use the following features to verify that the Proxy Agent is connected to a PBX: